wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/input-parameters/includes/2-set-up.md

 > [!div class="mx-imgBorder"]
 > [![Screenshot of Power Platform admin center with the Environments page selected.](../media/1-environments.png)](../media/1-environments.png#lightbox)

 Now that you are in your chosen environment, add a database by clicking **Add database**.
-In the subsequent dialogue box, feel free to specify the requested values, but you can simply keep the defaults and press **Add**.
+In the subsequent dialog box, feel free to specify the requested values, but you can simply keep the defaults and press **Add**.
 You may be prompted to sign in again before creating your database.
 Upon doing so, your database should provision appropriately.

 > [!div class="mx-imgBorder"]
 > [![Screenshot of the Power Platform admin center Add database dialog.](../media/2-database.png)](../media/2-database.png#lightbox)